Brightify/Fetcher/README.md

 }
 ```

-Here [DataMapper](https://github.com/Brightify/DataMapper) is used to remove mapping from the request and endpoint is moved to extra struct so that it can be easily reused.
+Here [DataMapper](https://github.com/Brightify/DataMapper) is used to remove mapping from the request and endpoint is moved to extra struct, so that it can be easily reused.
 There are still some problems left which especially become visible as we extend our code.
 For example if we want to add new data objects, then `data["args"]` needs to be written everywhere because of the server API.
 Also if we add new endpoints, then the base url will be on multiple places.

 ```Swift
 let fetcher = Fetcher(requestPerformer: AlamofireRequestPerformer())